Out-of-state online student information

 students from all SARA member states − plus students in the District of Columbia and the U.S. Virgin Islands are also

 eligible under SARA.
-California and Massachusetts, while not SARA members, do allow
+California, while not a SARA member, does allow EFSC to provide

-EFSC to provide online education to students living in those states.
+online education to students living in that state.

 SARA participation ensures compliance with Federal Regulations 34 CFR Section 600.9 and 34 CFR 668.43 related to distance learning.